swannodette/swannodette.github.com/_posts/2014-12-17-whats-in-a-var.md

 [API](https://github.com/clojure/clojurescript/blob/master/src/clj/cljs/analyzer/api.clj),
-ClojureScript now delivers fantastic facilities for user programs to reflect on static information known to the compiler to enable incredibly powerful metaprogramming facilities.
+ClojureScript now delivers fantastic facilities for user programs to reflect on static information known to the compiler to enable powerful metaprogramming facilities.
 All this without sacrificing a compilation model that enables reasonably compact and efficient JavaScript.